LSSTDESC/libradtranpy/README.md

 ### 1) Installation of libradtran

-The atmospheric simulation LibRadTran fir multiple site (different altitudes) must be installed according the instruction given in http://www.libradtran.org/doku.php
+The atmospheric simulation LibRadTran for multiple site (different altitudes) must be installed according the instruction given in http://www.libradtran.org/doku.php

 This documentation assumes libradtran version 2.0.5 is installed on your computer (version July 2023)